Dealing With Anger

 I can't recall what Karanja did to me after I angrily refused to leave the lab.
 All I remember is that he wanted to fix me for institute "working party", a three-hour punishment that entailed doing some manual work in the school on a Saturday afternoon.

-Luckily for me, Karanja forgave me after I approached him the following Monday and apologized for reacting to his command irately.
+Luckily for me, Karanja forgave me when I approached him the following Monday and apologized for reacting to him irately.
 Had I done the "working party" he wanted to fix me, I would have been the first institute student in my time to do the punishment.

-By the way, Karanja faced a number of tribulations after leaving Starehe.
-He was sacked from Keroche Breweries Limited where he worked as an accountant or something.
+By the way, Karanja faced tribulations after leaving Starehe.
+He was sacked from Keroche Breweries where he worked as an accountant or something.
 And in 2015, he was shot dead in a murder that I heard was work related.

 Before his untimely death, Karanja had turned into a good friend of mine, at one time commenting on Facebook that my writings were classic.
 It is for that reason that I have missed him.
 And I am glad he got over my livid outburst on that Friday night he angered me.

-Come to think of it, I must have inherited my anger problem from my late mother.
-Mum could sometimes be like a bear with a sore head.
-Once when I was a boy, she furiously threw tomatoes she had sent me to buy.
-She threw them while whining that I should have bought more tomatoes with the same amount of money.
+Come to think of it, I inherited my anger problem from my late mother.
+She could occasionally be like a bear with a sore head.
+Once when I was a boy, she furiously threw tomatoes she had sent me to buy, claiming that I should have bought more tomatoes with the same amount of money.

 To be honest, I still get angry once in a while like I did recently.
 Well, there is this valet named Jeremiah who was brought home to be looking after my aging Dad.
 He has been extremely polite and full of respect for Dad, always calling him "Mr. Maina".